-Learn more about how to apply for IDAPE here: https://www.homage.sg/subsidies-idape/.
+Learn more about how to apply for IDAPE here.

 Home Caregiving Grant

-HCG grants eligible Singaporeans a $200 monthly cash payout that can be used to care for the individual with disability.
-From early-2023 onwards, this amount will increase to $250 or $400 per month, depending on financial circumstances.
+As of 2023, HCG grants eligible Singaporeans a $250 or $400 monthly cash payout that can be used to care for an individual with a disability.

 To be eligible for HCG, the care recipient must: